grscheller/scheller-linux-archive/notes/gitNotes.md

    $ git diff origin/someBranch
 ```

-    7. Use 'git branch' to view local branches and
-       use 'git branch -r' for remote branches.
-Inspect these
+Use `git branch` to view local branches and use `git branch -r` for
-       branches with the ususal git chechout and git log commands.
+remote branches.
+Inspect these branches with the ususal git chechout and
+git log commands.
+Be aware that checking out a tracking branch will
+leave you in a "detached head" state.

+---

+## Push and Pull

+Use `git push` to merge local changes into remote branches located on
+remote repos.

-    8. GIT pull (bring in remote changes).
-This command fetches from and
+Use `git pull` to merge in remote changes.
+This command syncs the local
+tracking branch with the remote branch.
+Then it merges the local
-       integrates with another repository or local branch.
-The
+tracking branch into the local branch.
+The `git pull` command is
-       'git pull' command is shorthand for 'git fetch' followed by
+shorthand for `git fetch` followed by `git merge FETCH_HEAD`

-       'git merge FETCH_HEAD'
+Remember, pushing and pulling are between different repositories.
+Merging happend between branches on the same repository.
+Both `git push`
+and `get pull` use `git merge` behind the scenes.

+### GIT push and pull

 ```bash
    $ git pull origin someBranch